Artists like Journey, Miley Cyrus, John Lennon, and Madonna mythbust their own lyrics — and forever change how we’ll interpret their songs.

 Phil Collins isn’t sure of the genesis (pun SO VERY INTENDED) of that theory.
 In the Air Tonight isn’t about a murder he witnessed… or a murder at all… or, ya know, anything.
 It’s just some random cool shit he spewed out to match a creepy sound he’d made on the drums and keyboard.
-On VH1 Storytellers in 1997, he gave the real back story…
+In an interview with Jimmy Fallon, On VH1 Storytellers in 1997, he gave the real back story…

 Let it be said, right here, right now, anything you hear about this song is not true.
 We just got this drum machine… and I set up this drum pan.
 And straight away that created an atmosphere… then I set up a sound on the keyboard, so it was a good start… and I liked [those] chords… so all those words came out at that time.

 So take a lesson, kids.
 That’s what happens when you create the greatest five-second drum solo ever and try to retrofit a song around it.
 Magical pablum.
 Lots and lots of magical pablum.

 8 | Summer of ’69 – Bryan Adams admits it was about the sexual position